herrytco/Talamh/content/Geography/High Soria.md

 High Soria is the northern-most country in Isholion.
 It is separated from the rest of the continent by a mountain range with only a few available safe passes.
+Its capital is [[Zholis]].